 These Italian Cannoli Cookies combine all the ingredients and flavors you would expect from a cannoli into a cookie!
 Ricotta cheese, mini chocolate chips, pistachios, amaretto and citrus flavors explode in your mouth – topped off with a dark chocolate drizzle and sprinkles for holiday cheer.

-These Cannoli Cookies are my new holiday cookie love.
+These Cannoli Cookies are my new Christmas cookie love.

 I can’t even tell you how wonderful your kitchen will smell when baking these (or while eating the batter).
 The end result is an interior that is light and tender- almost like a moist cake crumb.
 I promise they’ll be a showstopper.

-It’s the secret extract that makes them that special.
+It’s this secret extract that makes them that special.

 First, it’s the perfect stocking stuffer for the baker or foodie in your family.
-This baking kit which includes the Fiori di Sicilia is one of my picks for best gifts for bakers.’ve got a whole list of recommended gifts and gadgets here.
+This baking kit which includes the Fiori di Sicilia is one of my picks for best gifts for bakers.
+I’ve got a whole list of recommended gifts and gadgets here.

 Second, it’s a magical ingredient that makes all baked goods taste amazing.
 It has vanilla, citrus and floral scents all in one extract.
 It’s the secret ingredient in my Cranberry Walnut Quick Bread.

 King Arthur Flour suggests that this extract shouldn’t pair with chocolate but I have to disagree.
 If you’ve ever had a traditional Sicilian cannoli dipped in chocolate – it’s full of citrus and chocolate flavor.

 And how could they forget the holiday Chocolate Orange – you know the one that is chocolate perfectly crafted into individual orange slices ready to be broken off piece by piece?